netromdk/vermin/README.rst

           -vvv   will also show line/col numbers.
           -vvvv  will also show user-defined symbols being ignored.
     -t=V  Target version that files must abide by.
 Can be specified once or twice.
+          A '-' can be appended to match target version or smaller, like '-t=3.5-'.
           If not met Vermin will exit with code 1.
+Note that the amount of target versions must match the amount of minimum required versions detected.
     -p=N  Use N concurrent processes to analyze files (defaults to all cores = 8).
     -i    Ignore incompatible versions and warnings.
 However, if no compatible versions are found then incompatible versions will be shown in the end to not have an